How To Use And Configure WordPress Widgets

 This brings you to the Customizer section in the backend.

-You can do many edits, modifications and adjustments to the widgets in preview mode (like inserting, removing and reorganizing your widgets), and it will all be done in real time.
-If you like what you have done, click the “Save and Publish” button and the changes will instantly become available to your site visitors.
+You can do many things in preview mode (like inserting, deleting and moving widgets around), and see all changes in real time.
+If you are happy with the results, click the “Save and Publish” button and the changes will be instantly updated and reflected to your site visitors.

 Practical Tip

-Since WordPress Themes can display elements differently on your site, we recommend that you install the theme first before configuring widgets on the sidebar.
+Since the theme you use can affect how elements display on your site, we recommend installing the theme first before configuring widgets.

 Also, remember to use the Customizer feature to preview all changes.
-This saves you from having to keep two browsers open while you work through this tutorial.
+This saves you from having to keep two browsers open while you complete this tutorial (one to work in and one to check how the site is coming along).

-Now that you know the basics of using widgets, the next step is to learn how to begin configuring a number of frequently-used sidebar widgets in WordPress.
+Now that you know the basics of using widgets, the next step is to learn how to start configuring various commonly-used WordPress sidebar widgets.

-This is the end of part 1 of this tutorial series.
+This is the end of part 1 of this tutorial.